Let’s Improve Workplace Wellbeing Does it again!

 • Promoting The Jordan Legacy in Craven Consultancy’s monthly newsletters

-• Add a full page to Craven Consultancy Services’ website with information and links to how people can donate to The Jordan Legacy
+• Adding a full page to Craven Consultancy Services’ website with information and links to how people can donate to The Jordan Legacy

 • Attending the Mental Health First Aid training courses organised by The Jordan Legacy and promoting these courses to Craven Consultancy’s clients

-• Share posts about The Jordan Legacy’s work via LinkedIn and other social media.
+• Sharing posts about The Jordan Legacy’s work via LinkedIn and other social media.

-• Create various events throughout the year to raise funds for The Jordan Legacy.
+• Creating various events throughout the year to raise funds for The Jordan Legacy

 In October of 2022, Craven hosted an evening networking and fundraising event at Broughton Hall near Skipton.
 The event included some amazing and inspiring speakers and our own Steve Phillip kicked-started the evening by sharing a few words about the issues relating to suicide and mental health and about the work we do at The Jordan Legacy.